Gunmen kidnap six, including aid workers, in Niger

 NIGER (Reuters) - Unidentified gunmen kidnapped six people, including four aid workers from Niger and Chad, from the town of Dakoro in central Niger overnight, the aid workers’ employers said on Monday.

-At least one of the hostages was injured when the gunmen broke into the house and seized the aid workers as they were sleeping, state radio and local government officials said.

-Nigerien security sources said troops had been deployed on the ground to look for them and aircraft were monitoring traffic into the Air Mountains and other northwestern border areas, where they said the hostages appear to have been taken.
+Nigerien security sources said troops had been deployed on the ground to look for them and aircraft were monitoring traffic into the Air Mountains, where they said the hostages might be taken.

 Gunmen linked to al Qaeda factions operating in the Sahel and Sahara zone have kidnapped people in Niger and taken them to neighboring Mali in the past, although usually they target Westerners for ransom payments.